1Cyan/worktable/Home.md

 The other properties should be self-explainatory.

 Notes on Peebles and Bullock spin parameters: these parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
-Use them with caution.
+So we do not provide them in our output.
+If you really need the spins, you can still compute them easily from the relevant quantities (mass, radius, energy, angular momentum) as you feel appropriate.
 If possible, use the `SpecificAngularMomentum` instead of the spin parameters.

 There might be objects with `Nbound=0` and an empty particle list.
 These are mostly eliminated tracks arising from small halos that had their most-bound particles fluctuated away from the halo itself and then back again, creating duplicate branches which are eliminated later.
 In hydro simulations, `Nbound=0` tracks could also exist as a result of all its particles consumed by a BH.